When to Use

 - Marketing consent should default to

-- Optional features should default to
+false - Optional features should default to

-- Never pre-check consent checkboxes (regulatory compliance)
+false - Never pre-check consent checkboxes (regulatory compliance)

 - GDPR consent requires explicit checkbox